-This prospectus is part of a "shelf" registration statement on Form S-3 that we filed with the Securities and Exchange Commission, or SEC.
-Under the shelf registration process, the selling unitholders may sell 4,989,802 of our common units of DCP Midstream Partners, LP, as described in this prospectus in one or more offerings.
+This prospectus is part of a registration statement on Form S-3 that we filed with the Securities and Exchange Commission, or SEC, using a "shelf" registration process.
+Under the shelf registration process, we may, over time, offer and sell, in one or more offerings, in any combination, a number and amount of the common units of DCP Midstream Partners, LP with a maximum aggregate offering price of \$500,000,000, as described in this prospectus.
+This prospectus generally describes us and the common units of DCP Midstream Partners, LP.

-This prospectus provides you with a general description of the securities that may be offered by the selling unitholders.
-Each time a selling unitholder sells common units with this prospectus, we will describe in a prospectus supplement, which will be delivered with this prospectus, specific information about the offering.
+Each time we sell common units with this prospectus, we will describe in a prospectus supplement, which will be delivered with this prospectus, specific information about the offering.
 The prospectus supplement also may add to, update, or change the information contained in this prospectus.
-If there is any inconsistency between the information contained in this prospectus and any information incorporated by reference in this prospectus, on the one hand, and the information contained in any applicable prospectus supplement or incorporated by reference therein, on the other hand, you should rely on the information in the applicable prospectus supplement or incorporated by reference therein.
+If there is any inconsistency between the information contained in this prospectus and any information incorporated by reference in this prospectus, on the one hand, and the information contained in any applicable prospectus supplement or incorporated by reference therein, on the other hand, you should rely on the information in the applicable prospectus supplement or incorporated by reference in the prospectus supplement.